 1 July 2019 Energy Price Changes

-Factors that may affect business and residential electricity and gas prices in 2019
+Factors affecting business and residential electricity and gas prices in 2019

 Default market offers

-From 1 July, energy customers on standing offers in New South Wales, South East Queensland and South Australia will automatically switch to lower default market offer rates.
+From 1 July, energy customers on standing offer flat rate tariffs in New South Wales, South East Queensland and South Australia will automatically switch to lower Default Market Offer (DMO) rates.

 Wholesale electricity prices

 After the Coalition's surprise election win on 18 May, sharp spikes in the wholesale electricity rate were recorded immediately following the result, in response to an absence of a comprehensive energy policy from the government.